taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 );
 ~~~~~~~~

 The application should still work.
 When using Redux Thunk, you can dispatch action objects as before.
-However, now you can dispatch thunks (functions) too.
+However, now you can dispatch thunks (functions), too.
 Rather than dispatching an action object that only creates a todo item, you can dispatch a thunk function that creates a todo item and hides the notification about the creation after a couple of seconds.
 You have two plain actions creators, `doAddTodo()` and `doHideNotification()`, already in place.
 You only have to reuse it in your thunk function.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~